-For more information about streams, see "About Streams" on page 83.
+For more information about streams, see the "Streams" chapter in the Helix Versioning Engine User Guide.

 4. Advanced options: You can specify the following settings on the Advanced tab.

 Owner The user who created the specification.
 Locked If enabled, only the owner of the workspace can use, change, or delete the workspace specification.
 Description Your own explanation of the purpose of the workspace, or any related information you need to specify.